openmobilehub/android-omh-maps/packages/core/docs/advanced/CUSTOMIZE_OMH_MAP.md

-# Customize Omh Map
+# Customize OMH Map
-This is the main class of the Omh Maps SDK for Android and is the entry point for all methods related to the map.
+This is the main class of the OMH Maps SDK for Android and is the entry point for all methods related to the map.
 You cannot instantiate a `OmhMap` object directly, rather, you must obtain one from the `getMapAsync()` method on a `OmhMapFragment` or `OmhMapView` that you have added to your application.

 **Note:** Similar to a `View` object, an `OmhMap` can only be read and modified from the Android UI thread.
 Calling `OmhMap` methods from another thread will result in an exception.